SwissDataScienceCenter/renku/docs/tutorials/02_own_machine.rst

 Run Renku on Your Own Machine
 =============================

-Would you like to use Renku on your own machine, rather than on RenkuLab.io?
+Would you like to use Renku on your own machine, rather than on the RenkuLab online platform?
 Then this tutorial is for you!

 This tutorial will guide you through setting up your Renku project on whatever machine you'd like to run it.